-Film Production Services Tax Credit - Businesses in the film industry may receive a transferable credit for Illinois production expenses incurred in a project that has been approved by the Illinois Department of Commerce and Economic Opportunity (DCEO).
+- Film Production Services Tax Credit Businesses in the film industry may receive a transferable credit for Illinois production expenses incurred in a project that has been approved by the Illinois Department of Commerce and Economic Opportunity (DCEO).
 Credits earned in tax years ending prior to July 11, 2005, may not be carried over, while credits earned in later years may be carried forward five years.
-The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return.

-- Enterprise Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year is allowed. - River Edge Redevelopment Zone Investment Credit For tax years beginning on or after January 1, 2007, a credit is allowed which is a percentage of the basis of qualified property placed in service in an Illinois river edge redevelopment zone during the tax year.
+The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - Enterprise Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year is allowed. - River Edge Redevelopment Zone Investment Credit For tax years beginning on or after January 1, 2007, a credit is allowed which is a percentage of the basis of qualified property placed in service in an Illinois river edge redevelopment zone during the tax year.
 See the Illinois Schedule 1299-D instructions for specific percentage amounts. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by the DCEO is allowed.
-This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Tax Credit for Affordable Housing Donations A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois is allowed. - Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with the DCEO under the Economic Development for a Growing Economy Tax Credit Act.
+This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Tax Credit for Affordable Housing Donations A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois is allowed.

+- Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with the DCEO under the Economic Development for a Growing Economy Tax Credit Act.
 The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project.
-The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and that are allowable under IRC Section 41 is allowed.
-If you did not take a credit for which you were entitled on or after January 1, 2011, either as a new credit or a credit carryforward, you will need to file an amended return to claim that credit. - Note → You may only use credit that was earned for tax years ending on or after December 31, 2005.
-Any credit or credit carryforward that was earned prior to December 31, 2004 cannot be used. - River Edge Redevelopment Zone Remediation Credit - A credit for tax years ending on or after December 31, 2006, for unreimbursed eligible remediation costs incurred in a Site Remediation Program under the Environmental Protection Act in a river edge redevelopment zone is allowed.
+The credit is issued by the DCEO and a copy of your credit certificate from the DCEO must be attached to your return. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and that are allowable under IRC Section 41 is allowed. - River Edge Redevelopment Zone Remediation Credit - A credit for tax years ending on or after December 31, 2006, for unreimbursed eligible remediation costs incurred in a Site Remediation Program under the Environmental Protection Act in a river edge redevelopment zone is allowed.
 See Illinois Schedule 1299-D instructions or contact the Illinois Environmental Protection Agency for more information. - Ex-Felons Jobs Credit For tax years beginning after December 31, 2006, the Ex-Felons Jobs Credit is 5 percent (.05) of qualified wages paid during the taxable year to an employee who is a qualified ex-offender.
 The total credits for all years for wages paid to a particular ex-offender may not exceed \$1,500. - Veterans Jobs Credit For tax years ending on or after December 31, 2012, and on or before December 31, 2016, the Veterans Jobs Credit is - the lesser of 10 percent (.10) of qualified wages paid during the taxable year to a "qualified veteran", or \$1,200 per "qualified veteran"; or - the lesser of 20 percent (.20) of qualified wages paid during the taxable year to a "qualified unemployed veteran," or \$5,000 per "qualified unemployed veteran".